 UPDATE: This Item is on hold.
 Organizational meeting with City Manager Soroka was cancelled due to Hurricane Irma.
-As City Manager Soroka retires in December, staff is recommending to wait until a new City Manager is appointed and has the
+As City Manager Soroka retires in December, staff is recommending waiting until a new City Manager is appointed and can get familiar with the City and its operations.
+City Manager Carlton will keep the City Commission informed as needed.